billywade/listen-to-wikipedia/README.md

 ## Usage

 Unlike upstream, this isn't hosted on any actual site.
 However, don't despair!
-Simply open ```index.html``` in any browser and enjoy!
+Simply download and open ```index.html``` in any browser and enjoy!